ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/system76-auto/run.md

 This will run the entire software stack on a model of the hardware.

-At anytime you can use Tmux to interact with the different subsystems using `Ctrl-b` then `w` to bring up a list of windows.
+Anytime during the process you can use Tmux to interact with the different subsystems using `Ctrl-b` then `w` to bring up a list of windows.
 Use the arrow keys to select a window.

 After the software boots, you reach a Linux login prompt: `fvp-rd-kronos login:`